What is your program model? What degree do you award?

 Answer:

-Students admitted to the doctoral program at VCPCP typically receive a minimum annual stipend of $20,000 for four years of full-time study with full tuition covered.
+Students admitted to the doctoral program at VCPCP typically receive a minimum annual stipend of $20,000 for four years of full-time study with full tuition covered, with additional funding of $5,000 at least the first two summers of the program.
 Students are usually funded through teaching assistantships and/or research assistantships and may be eligible for additional funding, scholarships, and financial aid.
 Financial packages are made with offers of admission and will be confirmed in writing.
-If you receive an offer, ask any and all questions you have about financial matters at that time. >
+If you receive an offer, ask any and all questions you have about financial matters at that time.

 Is a master's degree required for admission?